Axnjr/SEM8/RL.md

       - Each entry in the table corresponds to the Q-value for a state-action pair.

   Key Components of Q-learning
-    1. Q-Values or Action-Values
+    1. Q-Values or Action-Values:
     represent the expected rewards for taking an action in a specific state.
 These values are updated over time using the Temporal Difference (TD) update rule.

-    2. Rewards and Episodes
+    2. Rewards and Episodes:
     The agent moves through different states by taking actions and receiving rewards.
 The process continues until the agent reaches a terminal state, which ends the episode.

-    3. Temporal Difference or TD-Update
+    3. Temporal Difference or TD-Update:
     The agent updates Q-values using the formula:
     ![alt text](td.png)

-    4. ϵ-greedy Policy (Exploration vs. Exploitation) The ϵ-greedy policy helps the agent decide which action to take based on the current Q-value estimates:
+    4. ϵ-greedy Policy (Exploration vs. Exploitation):
+    The ϵ-greedy policy helps the agent decide which action to take based on the current Q-value estimates:
         - Exploitation: The agent picks the action with the highest Q-value with probability `1–ϵ`.
         This means the agent uses its current knowledge to maximize rewards.

         - Exploration: With probability ϵ, the agent picks a random action, exploring new possibilities to learn if there are better ways to get rewards.
 This allows the agent to discover new strategies and improve its decision-making over time.

+    - Algorithm of Epsilon-Greedy
+      - Initialize the estimated values of all arms to zero or a small positive number.
+      - For each trial:
+      - Generate a random number between 0 and 1.
+      - If the number is less than ϵ, select a random arm (exploration). otherwise, select the arm with the highest estimated reward (exploitation).
+      - Update the estimated reward of the selected arm based on the observed reward.

   - How does Q-Learning Works?
   Q-learning models follow an iterative process, where different components work together to train the agent, Steps of Q-learning: